dqops/dqo/docs/integrations/looker-studio/creating-custom-dashboard.md

 Confirm connection changes by clicking **Apply** on a pop-up window that will appear.

 ![apply_connection_changes](https://dqops.com/docs/images/working-with-dqo/creating-custom-dashboard/apply-connection-changes.png)

+## Configuring the data model

 After confirmation, a screen will open where you can see the filters and parameters for the dashboard.
-The full list of data that can be used in dashboards is available in check results.
-For more information about the data structure, and how the data are stored in the dashboards see the [Parquet files references](../../reference/parquetfiles/check_results.md).
+The full list of data
+that can be used in dashboards is available in check results.
+For more information about the data structure, and how the data are stored in the dashboards see the [Parquet files references](../../reference/parquetfiles/check_results.md) for the *check_results* parquet table.

 ![dimensions](https://dqops.com/docs/images/working-with-dqo/creating-custom-dashboard/dimensions.png)

 To return to the dashboard view, click **Done** in the top right corner.

 ## Setting up dashboards parameters

+DQOps user interface passes parameters to the dashboards.
+The most important parameter is `ds0.token`, which receives an access token to the DQOps Cloud Data Quality Data Warehouse.

 To be able to modify the parameters on copied dashboard, select the **Resources** from the top menu and choose **Manage report URL parameters**.

 ![manage_report_URL_parameters](https://dqops.com/docs/images/working-with-dqo/creating-custom-dashboard/manage-report-url-parameters.png)